-All data from the eighteen 2014-2015 ARCWEST AURALs have been extracted, converted, and processed for analysis.
-We have hired four new short-term (15 month) analysts to assist with finishing the analysis of the passive acoustic data collected on the acoustic recorders in time for inclusion in the ARCWEST final report.
+Our analysts are working hard to complete the analysis of the long-term passive acoustic recorder data in time for inclusion in the ARCWEST final report.
 When the ARCWEST project is completed, there will be at least a six-year time series on the Icy Cape mooring line, as recordings began there in 2010 as part of the CHAOZ project.
-Analysis is well underway on the data from the moored passive acoustic recorders to obtain the seasonal distribution of the following species: bowhead, gray, fin, humpback, minke, killer, beluga, sperm, and right whales; bearded and ribbon seals, unidentified seals, and walrus.
+Analysis of the moored passive acoustic recorders will provide data on the seasonal distribution of the following species: bowhead, gray, fin, humpback, minke, killer, beluga, sperm, and right whales; bearded and ribbon seals, unidentified seals, and walrus.
 Vessel noise, airguns, and ice noise are also being analyzed.
 These data are analyzed using our in-house MATLAB- based analysis program (SoundChecker).